 Watching FOX 5, you may not realize how much of a pioneer the station has been.
 WTTG was one of the first television stations in the world.
 FOX 5 began operating on May 19, 1945, as the first station in Washington, D.C. and the second station of the now-defunct DuMont Television Network.The station was known as W3XWT: "W" meant North America, "3" was the region of the country, "X" meant experimental and "WT" were the station's call letters.
 DuMont Labs, manufacturer of TV sets and transmission equipment, owned the station.
 Founder Allen DuMont saw the television station as a prime way to sell more DuMont brand TV sets. "

 WTTG is an owned-and-operated TV station of the Fox Broadcasting Company.
-It is located in Washington, D.C. and serves the entire Washington metropolitan area (including Northern Virginia, Maryland, and the Martinsburg, West Virginia area) from a studio and transmitter located in the Tenleytown neighborhood of Washington.
+It is located in Washington, D.C. and serves the entire Washington metropolitan area (including Northern Virginia, Maryland, and the Martinsburg, West Virginia area).
+Our studio is based in Bethesda, Maryland.